top of page

 1. Dependent Phase Pathways = CC Level 1, CC Level 2, CC Level3 (Winner's Circle)

-2. Semi-Dependent Phase Pathways = CC Level 4, CC Level 5, CC Level 6 (Winner's Circle)
+2. Semi-Independent Phase Pathways = CC Level 4, CC Level 5, CC Level 6 (Winner's Circle)

 At CC Level 4- Riders can join the Jump Smart Program